 - Education and Skills Development: the training programmes enable staff members to take on new positions and responsibilities.

 Spekboom Project – Spekboom is proudly South African plant found predominantly in the Eastern Cape.
 It is one of the best carbon sequestrators in the world and can live up to 200 years and grows up to 5 metres.
 With this in mind, Amakhala have created this as a 10-20 year vision to replant on the reserve in specially allocated areas so to create forests again and rebuild our thicket.
 The long term future plan is to close all the corridors and re-establish thicket with not only Spekboom but Sweet Thorn and Coral Tree so to one day drop the fences to the neighbouring reserves.
+Spekboom is also being used to assist in erosion control by planting it in the eroded areas to grow and stabilize soil, slow down waterflow and create suitable environment for other plants to grow.
+More spekboom has been planted in the community areas including our schools and Isipho centre.
 The plants will be advertised to tourists in lodge shops and donations can be made towards the Amakhala Foundation.

 A highlight for volunteers that stay longer than two weeks is the opportunity to experience a one night stay at the luxury Safari Lodge on Amakhala.
 During our summer months we do overnight camping under the stars on the reserve.
-Other fun activities include, target shooting, star gazing, canoeing and boating on the Bushman’s River, beach and forest walks on our pristine coast, guided walks focusing on amaXhosa culture and the medicinal use of plants endemic to our area and outings to Addo Elephant National Park and the penguin rehabilitation centre in Port Elizabeth.
+Other fun activities include, target shooting, star gazing, beach and on our pristine coast, guided walks focusing on the medicinal use of plants endemic to our area and outings to Addo Elephant National Park.

 The Expedition Project is a social enterprise!
 Please use the enquiry form below – by doing so you are supporting both this project and projects nearby at no extra cost.
 You will also get access to similar projects, accommodation discounts and special offers.